 Write about the world you love!

-In this summer camp, students will be introduced to creative writing strategies in the exciting and dynamic area of eco-writing.
+This summer camp introduces students to the basics of creative writing—fiction, poetry, creative nonfiction—with a concentration on the exciting and dynamic area of eco-writing.

-Camp time will be spent in a combination of field trips to natural areas around us, where we’ll collect observations and material for our stories, and classroom/workshop time where we’ll brainstorm, engage in interactive exercises and learn new skills to bring our experiences with nature to life.
+Camp time will be spent in a combination of field trips to natural areas where we’ll collect observations and material for our writing, balanced with classroom/workshop time where we’ll brainstorm, engage in interactive exercises and learn writing skills to bring our experiences with nature to life through fiction, poetry and non-fiction.

-No previous Creative Writing experience is assumed for this writing camp.
-We’ll teach the basics, and it is an equally good fit for teens who are new to Creative Writing, as well as for those who have experience, but who want to explore other genres or to take a deeper dive into nature writing.
+No previous Creative Writing experience is assumed for this writing camp: we’ll teach the basics.
+This camp is an equally good fit for teens new to Creative Writing, as well as for those who have experience, but want to explore other genres or to take a deeper dive into nature writing.

-This camp would also be a good fit for students who don’t necessarily consider themselves writers, but who enjoy the outdoors and want to improve their writing skills in a low-key, fun environment.
+This camp is also a good fit for students who don’t necessarily consider themselves writers, but who enjoy the outdoors and want to improve their writing in a low-key, fun, interactive environment.
 The skills learned in this camp will translate into improved confidence and performance in academic writing.

 Students will

-• Explore basic elements of poetry, fiction and nonfiction through interactive writing exercises on nature and the environment
+• Explore basic elements of poetry, fiction and nonfiction (plot, imagery, descriptive writing, characterization) through fun, interactive writing exercises.

 • Explore creatively with language and words.

-• Develop confidence in the writing process and writing skills
+• Develop confidence in their writing process and writing skills

 • Receive a course handbook with writing examples, exercises, tips and inspiration.